Thomas-Deppe/sdk-nrf/samples/bluetooth/central_hr_coded/README.rst

 See :ref:`ug_ble_controller` for more information.
 It then establishes a connection to the first Peripheral device in range.
 You can use it together with the :ref:`peripheral_hr_coded` sample.
+The sample enables the :kconfig:option:`CONFIG_BT_EXT_ADV_CODING_SELECTION` Kconfig option to use the Advertising Coding Selection Host feature to provide more detailed information on the advertisers primary and secondary PHYs.
+This allows the application to report whether the LE Coded PHY S=2 or S=8 Coding Schemes were used as the advertisers primary and secondary PHYs.
+When the :kconfig:option:`CONFIG_BT_EXT_ADV_CODING_SELECTION` Kconfig option is disabled the application will only indicate that LE Coded PHY was used, with no detailed information on the Coding Scheme.

 Building and running
 ********************